Phnom Penh, Cambodia

 I had never been so glad to have nothing on the next day.
 We slept solidly until about 11 and only left the hostel to eat.
 We chilled by the pool most of the day and I was so hungover I couldn’t even speak – bloody overloads.

-After dinner with some of the boys, we then went to the sky bar for the ‘cocktail party’ – $5 and you can drink as much of this pre-made punch as you wanted for an hour.
+After dinner we went to the sky bar for the ‘cocktail party’ – $5 and you can drink as much of this pre-made punch as you wanted for an hour.
 Those things were lethal, especially when paired with piccolo – an extremely unforgiving drinking game on your phone.

 Hostel: Funky Flashpackers – Actually such a great hostel.
 It had a pool, 24-hour bar and restaurant and the people were absolute nutters.
 I mean, if you want to sleep this probably isn’t the hostel for you.